A' Famosa is a place that all visitors must visit while travel to Melaka.

 The fortress once consisted of long ramparts and four major towers.
 One was a four-story keep, while the others held an ammunition storage room, the residence of the captain, and an officers' quarters.
 Most of the village clustered in town houses inside the fortress walls.
 As Melaka's population expanded it outgrew the original fort and extensions were added around 1586.
 The fort changed hands in 1641 when the Dutch successfully drove the Portuguese out of Melaka.
 The Dutch renovated the gate in 1670, which explains the logo "ANNO 1670" inscribed on the gate's arch.
 Above the arch is a bas-relief logo of the Dutch East India Company.

-From the Fortress and looking out to the
+From the Fortress and looking out to the sea to watch out for incoming enemies. |

 The fortress changed hands again in the early 19th century when the Dutch handed it over to the British to prevent it from falling into the hands of Napoleon's expansionist France.
 The English were wary of maintaining the fortification and ordered its destruction in 1806.
 The fort was almost totally demolished but for the timely intervention of Sir Stamford Raffles, the founder of Singapore, who happened to visit Melaka in 1810.
 Because of his passion for history, this small gate was spared from destruction.